ai-driven-dev/boilerplate/aidd/tasks/prd-discord-bot-save-link.md

 1. **Reliability**: 99% uptime for the bot when the server is running
 2. **Response Time**: Commands processed within 5 seconds (excluding external API delays)
-3. **Success Rate**: 90% of valid link submissions result in successful PR creation
+3. **Success Rate**: 90% of valid link submissions result in successful GitHub Issue creation
 4. **User Adoption**: 50% of Ambassadors use the feature within the first month
 5. **Error Clarity**: 100% of errors provide actionable feedback to users

 ## Open Questions

-1. Should we implement a preview feature that shows what the PR will look like before creating it?
+1. Should we implement a preview feature that shows what the GitHub Issue will look like before creating it?
 2. Do we need to support multiple languages for resource descriptions?
 3. Should we add a cooldown period between submissions for the same user (even with role restrictions)?
-4. What should be the branch naming convention for the PRs?
+4. What labels should be automatically added to the created GitHub Issues?
 5. Should we support other content types beyond web pages (PDFs, videos, etc.) in the future?
-6. Do we need webhook notifications when PRs are merged?
+6. Do we need webhook notifications when Issues are closed/resolved?
-7. Should the bot add any labels to the created PRs for easier filtering?
+7. Should the bot assign the Issues to specific team members for review?

 ---